Eluned Parrott

-Eluned Parrott (born 1974) is a Welsh Liberal Democrat politician.
+Eluned Parrott is a Welsh Liberal Democrat politician.
 She was an Assembly Member (AM) of the National Assembly for Wales between 2011 and 2016.
 She is a Commissioner of the National Infrastructure Commission for Wales.

-Biography
+Background

 Eluned was born in Abergavenny.
 She studied at St Peter's Collegiate School, in Wolverhampton.
 Parrott gained a degree in music from Cardiff University, and has a postgraduate diploma in marketing from the Chartered Institute of Marketing.

 Before becoming an A.M., she worked as a community engagement manager for Cardiff University, leading a team that organises educational outreach and community events for the public.
 She has lived in the South Wales Central region since 1993; ten years in Cardiff Central and Cardiff West constituencies, and then eight years in the Vale of Glamorgan.

-Parrott contested the Vale of Glamorgan seat at the 2010 general election.
-This is a seat with little history of Welsh Liberal Democrat success.
-She polled 15.2 per cent of the vote, the highest Welsh Liberal Democrat vote share in the seat for decades.